cloudfoundry/docs-dev-guide/installcf/cf.html.md

 #### <a id='guid'></a> guid ####

-Get the GUID for the object with the type (for instance, app, organization, space, domain, and so on) and name specified.
+Get the GUID for the object with the type (app, organization, space, domain, etc.) and name specified.

 <div class="command-doc">
   <pre class="terminal">$ cf guid type [name]</pre>